brunomaga/brunomaga.github.io/_posts/2023-06-27-GPTlite-cpp.md

 Now the main questions are: is C++ LibTorch going to become deprecated and eventually disappear?
 If not, will `torch.compile` allow the export of compiled models with `torch.jit.track` / `.script` so that we can load and run it on LibTorch C++?

 And we reached the end of this post!
-If you want to replicate these results, see the [GPT-lite-cpp repo](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPT-lite-cpp).
+If you want to replicate these results, see the [GPTlite-cpp repo](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPTlite-cpp).